Purdue University ∙ Department of Agricultural Economics

 The course is designed for first-year graduate students.
 There are no specific prerequisites, but more advanced students with stronger backgrounds in economics will be able to apply that knowledge in the context of this course.
 Readings are intended to be accessible for all graduate students, and can be interpreted at various levels of depth.

-1. Provide students with an understanding of the
+1. Develop an understanding of broad spatial and

 agricultural sector, its evolution, and the role of policy in shaping the

 2. Acquire and hone a set of analytical tools to